 Priority is given to:

 By the conclusion of the e-course, a participant will have successfully completed:

 In addition, each participant will receive a certificate of participation and a scholarship of an annual membership to the DOX BOX Community

 The course is designed in 3 modules:

-Application for first E-course is closed, please follow us to get all updates regarding to coming E-courses.
+(Please follow us to get all updates regarding upcoming E-courses.)